intbio/MolModEdu/GROMACS/nucl/README.md

 ***Box size***

-Box size choice is very important for further analysis.
-Box size is a very tough question when it comes to charged systems.
+Simulation box size choice is very important for further analysis.
+Choosing the box size is a very delicate question when it comes to charged systems.
-In this tutorial we will use the same box size as it is shown in the article above.
-Usually scientists conduct series of experiments with different box size to understand which one is better for their system.
+In this tutorial we will use the same box size as was used in Ref.
+Shaytan et al. Usually a series of experiments with different box size should be conducted to understand which one is better for the system under study.
 We will use a rectangular box with a minimum distance between the solute and the box boundaries of 20 Å.

 ***Ionic conditions***

-There are two questions we need to solve about ionic conditions which ions should be used and in which concentration.
+There are two questions we need to address about ionic conditions: which ions should be used and in which concentration.
-Usually sodium and chloride are used for molecular dynamics, but our system is located in the nucleus.
-There are more potassium than sodium in nucleus, but modelling of potassim ions is complicated bacause of their bigger size.
-These conditions are proved to be different.
-It was showed by FRET method.
-In this tutorial we will add sodium ions for neutralization and then we will additionally add sodium and chloride for neutralisation at a concentration of 150 mM with respect to the volume of water.
+Usually sodium and chloride ions are used for molecular dynamics, because they are well parametrized.
+Our system is located in the nucleus, there are more potassium than sodium ions in nucleus, but modeling of potassim ions is complicated because force field parametrs are considered less reliable and less parametrized.
+Althogh we need to keep in mind that there are specific differences between potassium and sodium. (гарик папоян) In this tutorial we will add sodium ions for neutralization and then we will additionally add sodium and chloride for neutralisation at a concentration of 150 mM with respect to the volume of water.

 There are two delicate moments - how to add and how to arrange them.
 The first one was discussed above.
 At first, we will add ions for neutralization.
-Secondary, we will add ions to get requisite concentration.
+Secondary, we will add ions to get desired concentration.
 The other question is how to arrange ions inside your system.
-We will use GROMAX commands to do this.
+We will use GROMACS commands to do this.
 The program puts ions to the location of electrostatic maximum or minimum.

+ссылка на сайт бионамберс - concentration of ions in cells если добавлять не объему, а по воде расчитать, сколько молекул воды, затем сколько ионов

 <a name="ForceField"/>

 ### Force field choice

-The main problem in molecular dynamics is a right choice of the Force Field.
+The main problem in molecular dynamics is the right choice of a Force Field.
 Force Field refers to the functional form and parameter sets used to calculate the potential energy of a system of atoms.

 There are two main Force Fields for protein and DNA molecular dynamics - [AMBER](http://ambermd.org/) and [CHARMM](https://www.charmm.org/charmm/?CFID=b9369a15-a3b5-4cd7-adca-570d4f9de662&CFTOKEN=0).
-Historically, amber is used more for dna simulations.
-Non the less charmm was also recently improved and also used for DNA dynamics
+Historically, AMBER is used more for DNA simulations.
+Non the less charmm was also recently improved and is also used for DNA dynamics

-We will use McKerrel CHARMM36 because it has improvements in ionic conditions, which are shown in the article by [(Yoo & Aksiementiev, JPC, 2012)](https://pubs.acs.org/doi/abs/10.1021/jz201501a)
+We will use CHARMM36 force field because it has improvements in ionic conditions, which are shown in the article by [(Yoo & Aksiementiev, JPC, 2012)](https://pubs.acs.org/doi/abs/10.1021/jz201501a)

 In the latest [article](http://pubs.rsc.org/en/Content/ArticleLanding/2018/CP/C7CP08185E#!divAbstract) by Yoo and Aksiementiev there are two tables: table 1 and table 2 where all corrections stated.
 For beeter understanding read the full article.